cslarsen/csl.name/source/_posts/2017-11-16-python-compiler.md

 and push the result -5 on the stack.

-Now, imagine that the expression was actually written in a programming language.
+Now, imagine that the expression was actually written in a programming
+language:

     subtract(multiply(2, 2), multiply(3, 3))

-The thing is, in postfix form, the order of evaluation becomes explicit:
+The thing is, in postfix form, the evaluation order becomes explicit:

-    push 2, push 2, multiply, push 3, push 3, multiply, subtract
+    push 2
+    push 2
+    call multiply
+    push 3
+    push 3
+    call multiply
+    call subtract

+The `multiply` and `subtract` functions find their arguments on the stack.
+For subtract, the two arguments consist of the products `2*2` and `3*3`.

 The use of a stack makes it possible to execute instructions linearly, and this is essentially how stack machines operate.
 With that, you will probably